orb-lang/espalier/doc/md/espalier/grammars/sqlite.md

                         (ELSE expr _)?
                     END

         ; these rules are purely predicate
-    `binop` <- _ ( binop-glyph
+        `binop`  ←   _ ( binop-glyph
                        / COLLATE
                        / NOTNULL
                        / NOT
                        / AND
                        / OR
                        / ISNULL
                        / IS
                        / EXISTS
                        / LIKE
                        / GLOB
                        / REGEXP
                        / MATCH )
   `binop-glyph`  ←  "||" / "->>" / "->" / "<<" / ">>"
                  /  "<=" / "=>"  / "!=" / "<>" / "=="
                  /  {*/+-%<>=&|}

+         `unop`  ←  uplus / uminus / bit-not

+          uplus  ←  "+"
+         uminus  ←  "-"
+        bit-not  ←  "~"

     `expr-rest`  ←  operator _ expr
                  /  (AND / OR) expr